 Structured interviews of Lived ExperiencE in Patients (SLEEP study) Obstructive Sleep Apnea and Central Sleep Apnea

-Technology of Interest: Positive Air Pressure, PAP Therapy
+Positive Air Pressure, PAP Therapy

-The objective of this Test-Case is to conduct a prospective study of patient-reported outcomes (PROs), patient preferences, and patient experiences to gather patient-generated data (PGD) from patients with Obstructive Sleep Apnea (OSA) and Central Sleep Apnea (CSA) from four populations – adolescents (12—18), young adults (19 – 45), adults (45—65) and seniors (over 65) through semi-structured patient interviews.
+The objective of this Test-Case was to conduct a prospective study of patient-reported outcomes (PROs), patient preferences, and patient experiences to gather patient-generated data (PGD) from patients with Obstructive Sleep Apnea (OSA) and Central Sleep Apnea (CSA) from four populations – adolescents (12—18), young adults (19 – 45), adults (45—65) and seniors (over 65) through semi-structured patient interviews.

 OSA is a common medical condition characterized by the periodic collapse of the soft palate and tongue during sleep.
 While less common, CSA is a disorder in which breathing repeatedly stops and starts during sleep due to improper signals to the muscles controlling breathing.
 These periods of temporary restriction where air is restricted are called apneas.
 Over 20 million adults in the United States have OSA, and the prevalence is steadily rising as a result of an increasingly obese population across all age groups.
-Left untreated, OSA has been associated with obesity, heart disease, hypertension, and diabetes among a host of negative health outcomes.
+Left untreated, OSA has been associated with obesity, heart disease, hypertension and diabetes among a host of negative health outcomes.
 The primary treatment is positive airway pressure (PAP) therapy, which maintains an open airway via a pneumatic splint.